 Passiflora caerulea has dark, evergreen leaves and exotic-looking flowers.
 It provides general shelter for insects and birds, and nectar for some pollinators.

 Scented honeysuckles come in a range of colours, from dark red to yellow.
-They provide shelter for nesting birds, nectar for pollinators (including moths), leaves for caterpillars and berries for birds.
-Our native Lonicera periclymenum is ideal.
+They provide shelter for nesting birds, nectar for pollinators (including moths), leaves for caterpillars of the 20-plume moth, and berries for birds.
+Our native Lonicera periclymenum is ideal – the variety ‘Graham Thomas’ is said to be the closest cultivar to our native species.

 Humulus lupulus provides shelter for insects and leaves for caterpillars, including the comma butterfly.